 tfactl commands to manage log file purge policy for Oracle Trace Analyzer log files.

 Automatic purging is enabled by default on a Domain Service Cluster (DSC), and disabled by default elsewhere.
-When automatic purging is enabled, Oracle Trace File Analyzer runs an automatic purge every 60 minutes of logs that are older than 30 days.
+When automatic purging is enabled, every 60 minutes, Oracle Trace File Analyzer automatically purges logs that are older than 30 days.